Lingam, Manasvi

 Personal Overview

-My research interests are situated primarily within the transdisciplinary area of astrobiology.
-As a theorist, my research is mostly oriented towards modeling (i.e., both pen-and-paper calculations and numerical simulations) the following areas:
+My research interests are situated primarily within the transdisciplinary domain of astrobiology from a physical sciences perspective.
+As a theorist, my research is mostly oriented towards modeling (i.e., via both pen-and-paper calculations and numerical simulations) the following areas:

-1. Laws of Living Systems: uncovering the (bio)chemical and (bio)physical processes that shape (extra)terrestrial life in diverse environments
+1. Laws of Living Systems: uncovering the (bio)chemical and (bio)physical processes that shape (extra)terrestrial life in diverse environments, with an emphasis on understanding organisms acquire, process, act upon, and share information.

-2. Habitability: understanding how stellar processes (e.g., electromagnetic radiation, winds, space weather), planetary factors (e.g., magnetic fields, tidal forces, oceans), and high-energy astrophysical phenomena in the Milky Way (e.g., active supermassive black holes) regulate the potential for life.
+2. Planetary Habitability: understanding how stellar processes (e.g., electromagnetic radiation, winds, space weather), planetary factors (e.g., magnetic fields, tidal forces, oceans), and high-energy astrophysical phenomena in the Milky Way (e.g., active supermassive black holes) regulate the potential for life across space and time.

-3. Biosignatures and Technosignatures: identifying possible biosignatures (e.g., microfossils) and technosignatures (e.g., chlorofluorocarbons) and assessing their detectability.
+3. Biosignatures and Technosignatures: identifying possible (exo)planetary biosignatures and technosignatures (e.g., chlorofluorocarbons), in conjunction with assessing their detectability and determining their accompanying false positives.

 Educational Background